PavanRangani/docs/docs/prd/admin-console/manage-asa-version.md

 ## Delete ASA Version
 ### System Rule
 - Can be deleted only when it is not used in `ASA details` (Current or Historical) of any entity.
-- `Donor Advised Fund` & `Donor Advised Fund - Managed` type version can't be deleted.
+- `Donor Advised Fund` & `Donor Advised Fund - Managed` type ASA version can't be deleted.

 ### UX Rule
 - When ASA version is used in any entity's `ASA Details`, system shows delete not possible dialog.
 Otherwise system shows delete confirmation dialog.